Wellington Personal Injury Lawyer

 Bicycles are cheap, light, and maneuverable.
-They also lack the frame protection of an automobile, and they can be sent flying by an impact.
-The Centers for Disease Control and Prevention (CDC) estimate that ’s bicycle fatality rate is No. 1 nationwide and more than double the national fatality rate.
+They also lack the frame protection of an automobile, and Bicycles can send them flying by an impact.
+The Centers for Disease Control and Prevention (CDC) estimate that’s bicycle fatality rate is No. 1 nationwide and more than double the national fatality rate.
 Common causes of bicycle accidents caused by motorists include failure to check blind spots, failure to yield, opening car doors into traffic, and DUI.
 Bicycle accident victims are entitled to damages for both economic and non-economic losses.

-If suffers more boating accidents than most states do (and it does), it is only because the state offers so many ideal boating locations.
+Florida suffers more boating accidents than most states do (and it does), but it is only because the state offers so many ideal boating locations.
 Racing, intoxication, faulty boat maintenance, destabilizing wakes from other boats, horseplay, and dock injuries all claim boating accident victims from time to time.
-Cruise ships carry their own kind of dangers, such as swimming pool accidents, slip and fall incidents, and food poisoning.
-If the negligence or other culpable conduct of someone else caused your accident, you probably have a decent personal injury claim.
+Cruise ships carry their kinds of dangers, such as swimming pool accidents, slip and fall incidents, and food poisoning.
+If someone else’s negligence or other culpable conduct caused your accident, you probably have a decent personal injury claim.

 As elsewhere, car accident cases clog the dockets of courts.
-The state’s tourism industry adds to what would already be a large volume of road accidents, to the point that the annual number of injury accidents adds up to one percent of the state’s total population.
-While a driver’s negligence causes most car accidents, many of these are settled through ’s “no fault” auto insurance system.
-Injuries too serious to be resolved through the no-fault system, however, are frequently the subject of litigation.
-A legal response is appropriate when a negligent driver injures you through his or her own misconduct.
+The state’s tourism industry adds to what would already be a large volume of vehicle road accidents to the point that the annual number of injury accidents, such as whiplash, adds up to one percent of the state’s total population.
+While a driver’s negligence causes most car accidents, many of these are settled through Florida’s “no-fault” auto insurance system.
+However, severe injuries about being resolved through the no-fault system are frequently the subject of litigation.
+A legal response is appropriate when a negligent driver injures you through their misconduct.

-“No bike – no life” is a popular slogan among motorcycle aficionados.
-Unfortunately, this results in a dilemma for many riders – the death rate from motorcycle accidents far exceeds the death rate for any other common form of transportation.
+“No bike – no life” is a famous slogan among motorcycle enthusiasts.
+Unfortunately, this results in a dilemma for many riders – the death rate from motorcycle accidents far exceeds that for any other common form of transportation.
 Moreover, motorcycle accident injuries are frequently catastrophic – brain damage, paralysis, and shattered bones are common occurrences.
 When an accident like this happens, a lawyer with rich experience in motorcycle accident cases should aid your quest for fair compensation.

-No one on the roads is more exposed than a pedestrian, and unfortunately, suffers 9,000 pedestrian accidents per year, several hundreds of which occur in Palm Beach County alone.
-In , the most common causes of pedestrian accidents include failure to yield the right-of-way, distracted driving, intoxicated driving, and backing into a pedestrian.
-Our pedestrian accident attorneys apply decades of combined experience and aggressive legal strategies to insist upon fully adequate compensation for their clients.
-Rest assured that we will fight to help you receive every dime that you are entitled to!
+No one on the roads is more exposed than a pedestrian, and unfortunately, suffers 9,000 pedestrian accidents annually, several hundreds of which occur in Palm Beach County alone.
+In Florida, the most common causes of pedestrian accidents include failure to yield the right-of-way, distracted driving, intoxicated driving, and backing into a pedestrian.
+Our pedestrian accident attorneys apply decades of combined experience and aggressive legal strategies to ensure fully adequate compensation for their clients.
+Rest assured that we will fight to help you receive every dime you are entitled to!

-law requires owners and renters of premises to ensure that their premises are reasonably safe for visitors.
+Florida law requires owners and renters of premises to ensure that their beliefs are reasonably safe for visitors.
 The possibility of being sued by an injured visitor is what is known as “premises liability.”
-Premises liability protects customers in establishments, social guests, and in some cases even trespassers (a child who is injured or drowns in an unattended swimming pool, for example). premises liability cases can also be based on slip and fall accidents, dog bites, and many other types of injuries.
+Premises liability protects customers in establishments, social guests, and sometimes even trespassers (a child who is injured or drowns in an unattended swimming pool, for example).
+Premises liability cases can also be based on slip and fall accidents, dog bites, and other injuries.

 Slip and Fall Accidents

-Slip and fall accidents rank right up there with car accidents as the most common type of personal injury case on court dockets.
+Slip and fall accidents rank right up there, with car accidents as the most common type of personal injury case on court dockets.
 Slip and fall injuries can be devastating and sometimes permanent, especially for elderly victims.
 Common causes include slippery steps, collapsing handrails, wet or uneven floors, and icy pavements.
-Since proving liability in a slip and fall case can be difficult, you are probably going to need the services of a lawyer who is familiar with handling this kind of case.
+Since proving liability in a slip-and-fall case can be difficult, you will probably need the services of a lawyer who is familiar with handling this kind of case.

 The 18-wheeler truck can act like an errant missile when the driver loses control of the truck.
 A car, motorcycle, bicycle, or pedestrian is no match for even “small” trucks such as cement mixers.
-Tens of thousands of commercial vehicles crash in every year, a large percentage of which are trucks.
-Common causes of truck accidents include jackknifing, hydroplaning, tailgating, distracted driving (texting or the use of two-way radios, for example), heavy loads, driver fatigue, and driver intoxication.
-If the truck driver was an employee of a trucking company, you may be able to sue the company as well.
+Tens of thousands of commercial vehicles crash in Florida annually, a large percentage of which are trucks.
+Common causes of truck accidents include jackknifing, hydroplaning, tailgating, distracted driving (texting or using two-way radios, for example), heavy loads, driver fatigue, and driver intoxication.
+If the truck driver was an employee of a trucking company, you might also be able to sue the company.

-In , a wrongful death lawsuit is what you file if the accident victim died as a result of someone else’s negligence and you are the personal representative of the probate estate.
-You can claim damages for funeral and burial expenses, medical bills, loss of financial support, loss of the future earnings, loss of companionship and guidance, and emotional pain (if the victim was a child).
-Some of this money is paid to survivors, and the rest is paid into the estate for distribution to the deceased’s heirs.
+In Florida, a wrongful death lawsuit is what you file if the accident victim died due to someone else’s negligence and you are the personal representative of the probate estate.
+You can claim damages for funeral and burial expenses, medical bills, financial support, future earnings loss, companionship and guidance, and emotional pain (if the victim was a child).
+Some of this money is paid to survivors, and the rest is spent on the estate for distribution to the deceased’s heirs.

 Frequently Asked Questions (FAQs)

-How should I select an appropriate personal injury lawyer to represent me?
+How should I select an appropriate personal injury law firm to represent me?

-- He or she should specialize in personal injury law.
-Asking a lawyer who specializes in another field to represent you in your personal injury claim is like asking a heart surgeon to remove a brain tumor.
+- They should specialize in personal injury law.
+Asking a lawyer specializing in another field to represent you in your personal injury claim is like asking a heart surgeon to remove a brain tumor.

-- He or she should possess years (preferably decades) of experience in personal injury law.
+- They should possess years (preferably decades) of experience in personal injury law.

-- He or she should have plenty of hands-on trial experience.
+- They should have plenty of hands-on trial experience.
 Some lawyers are experienced negotiators but have rarely or never been to trial.
-Insurance companies laugh at these lawyers – they may talk tough, but they lack the ability to “pull the trigger” on a claim by winning a lawsuit that will force the insurance company to pay.
+Insurance companies laugh at these lawyers – they may talk tough, but they cannot “pull the trigger” on a claim by winning a lawsuit that will force the insurance company to pay.

-- Honesty, principle, loyalty, brilliance, aggressiveness, and fearlessness.
-These are all personal qualities that were developed long before the attorney even went to law school, and for the most part they cannot be taught.
+- Honesty, principle, loyalty, brilliance, aggressiveness, and fearlessness; are all personal qualities developed long before the attorney even went to law school.
+For the most part, they cannot be taught.

 How much is my case worth?

-The ultimate value of a case depends on a lot of factors and can be difficult to calculate precisely.
-Some of the most important elements are:
+A case’s ultimate value depends on many factors and can be difficult to calculate precisely.
+Some of the essential elements are:

 - Whether or not your injuries are permanently debilitating

-- How expensive your injuries are to treat (brain injuries are particularly expensive to treat, for example)
+- How expensive are your injuries to treat (brain injuries are costly to treat, for example)

 - How much physical pain you suffered